 Q. How can I prepare for the examination?

-A. A FREE Study Outline is available from the Certifying Board.
+A. A FREE Study Outline is available from CCBMA.
 We recommend you study from textbooks not over three years old.
-A Review Guide is available from the CCBMA office for $25.
+A Review Guide is available from the CCBMA office for $40.
 It contains 25 quizzes to help you prepare for the exam.
 As you complete the quizzes, you will be able to identify areas where you may need to concentrate your study.
 It includes the answer key.
-A Practice Quiz booklet is also available for $15.00.
-This contains 50 Basic, 25 Administrative and 25 Clinical questions.
-This is meant to help those who wish to practice taking the exam in the multiple choice format.
+A Practice Quiz booklet and Drug Calculation Workbook are available for purchase for $15.00 each.
+These booklets are meant to help those who wish to practice taking the exam in the multiple choice format.

 Q. Where is the exam given?